ibm-cloud-docs/Backup/configure-bmr-backup-windows.md

 ## Configuring a BMR backup job

 1. In the navigation, click **Computers**, then the expansion arrow to display the information of the selected server.
 2. Click **Configure Manually**.
-This loads the vault settings page.
+The vault settings page is loaded.
 3. Click **Add Vault**.
 4. Expand the Vault Profile menu and select the vault.
 All values auto-populate.
 5. Click **Save**.